UMassIonTrappers/PyOpticL/README.md

 The beam paths are automatically calculated as components are placed in the layout.
 Component placement can be defined "along beam" to remove the need for hard-coded coordinates.
 Beam calculations include reflection, transmission, refraction, and diffraction (limited).
 This library enables a new paradigm of optical engineering using modular sub-systems of modular baseplates with commerical optical elements (see abstraction layers below).

 ## Demonstration with Trapped Ion Qubits:
-See our recent preprint for more details about our results using these laser sources and baseplates in our lab: </br>
+See our paper published in the journal Quantum for more details about our results using these laser sources and baseplates in our lab: </br>
 <a href="https://arxiv.org/abs/2501.14957"> arXiv:2501.14957 - Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool</a>